DaveParillo/intermediate-cpp/_sources/class-I-intro/constructors.rst

-In C++11, it is also permissible to initialize class members with constants directly in class.
+In C++11, it is also permissible to initialize class members with constants directly in the class when declared.
 In-class initialization is preferred because it makes it explicit that the same value is expected to be used in all constructors, avoids repetition, and avoids maintenance problems.